f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab2/lab2.rst

 Step 6 - Test API v1.0
 ######################

 To test the API, we will use ``Postman``.
-In a real world, API is consumed by a mobile or modern application (or a machine).
+In the real world, an API is consumed by a mobile or modern application (or a machine).

 Steps
 =====